willfleury/willfleury.github.io/index.md

 Data Engineering

-* The latest architectures and toolkits for managing Big Data
+* The latest architectures, engines and data formats for managing Fast, Big Data
 * The JVM

 Machine Learning